losandes/heinz-95729/README.md

 * Write unit tests to assess code
 * Write functionality that satisfies unit tests
 * Participate in source code management
-* Read, write and design to user stories
+* Read, write and design to user stories or other relevant specifications

 Depending on which project you embark on, you should be able to: